Chart Color Schemes

 West Rockhampton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 12 projects that are expected to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects that could impact the region.
 Notable projects include the Rockhampton Ring Road, Rocky Stadium at Victoria Park, Rockhampton Showgrounds Precinct Redevelopment, and Ski Gardens Master Plan Development.
-The following list details those projects considered most relevant.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.